hahaluckyme/transitioning-for-companies/README.md

 ## Hard (High effort or has many steps)

 ## Easy (May require a phone call)
+- [Steam](https://help.steampowered.com/en/wizard/HelpAccountDataQuestion) | Ask for a username change because of gender transition, then provide a [proof of ownership for the account](https://support.steampowered.com/kb_article.php?ref=2268-EAFZ-9762)

 ## Great (Trivial, only requires internet)
 - [Etsy](https://www.etsy.com/your/profile?ref=si_profile) | Trivial